Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

 Less obvious are the following two ways of producing new $V$-manifolds.
 However, without adding anything to our type theory making the modality $\Im$ more specific, we cannot hope for examples that are not given as homogeneous types.
 What could be added will be discussed at the beginning of the next section.

-The statement in \ref{formal-disk-bundle-as-manifold} is a variant of the classical fact that the tangent bundle of a manifold is a manifold, but in our case, the infinitesimal or tangent information, is kept separate.
-Statement \ref{transitivity-of-being-V-manifold} was a question by Ulrik Buchholtz.
+The statement in \ref{formal-disk-bundle-as-manifold} is a variant of the classical fact that the tangent bundle of a manifold is a manifold, but in our case, the infinitesimal information is kept separate.